 - HC-05 Bluetooth module follows the IEEE 802.15.1 standardized protocol, through which one can build a wireless Personal Area Network (PAN).
 It uses frequency-hopping spread spectrum (FHSS) radio technology to send data over the air.

-Working of HC-05 Bluetooth Module:
+Working of HC-05 bluetooth module

-The HC-05 Bluetooth Module can be used in two modes of operation: Command Mode and Data Mode.
+It can be used in two modes of operation: Command Mode and Data Mode.

-Command Mode:
+Command mode

 In Command Mode, we can communicate with the Bluetooth module through AT Commands to configure various settings and parameters of the Module.
 This includes the firmware information, changing the Baud Rate, changing the module name, etc.